 The Hinkle Academy is a graduate-level, 12-credit-hour certificate program.
 Designed by members of Butler’s Department of Athletics, College of Education, and Health and Recreation Complex, the Hinkle Academy uses the Butler Way ethos as a foundation for studying effective leadership.
 It will prepare you to empower team commitment and excellence in your organization and community.
 You will connect with recognized Indianapolis leaders in sport and wellness and with professional experiences and help design your own apprenticeship.
-Completing this one-year, graduate-level hybrid certificate program can take you one-third of the way towards a Master’s in Effective Teaching and Leadership degree or towards another graduate degree program pending approval.
+Completing this one-year, graduate-level hybrid certificate program can take you one-third of the way toward a Master’s in Effective Teaching and Leadership degree or another graduate degree program pending approval.

 Licensed Mental Health Counselor Certificate

-Butler University offers a graduate non-degree program specifically designed to build on the Master of Science in School Counseling, providing the coursework required for the State of Indiana License in Mental Health Counseling (LMHC).
-This 12-credit-hour certificate program provides the three content-based classes and the advanced internship that align with state requirements for the LMHC.
+Butler University offers a graduate non-degree program specifically designed to build on the Master of Science in School Counseling, providing the course work required for the State of Indiana License in Mental Health Counseling (LMHC).
+This 12-credit-hour certificate program provides the three content-based classes and the advanced internship* that align with state requirements for the LMHC.
 The program is designed to dovetail with the 48-credit-hour Master of Science in School Counseling, but admission is not limited to school counselors.
 Classes can be taken individually, according to availability.

 With demand for mental health workers on the rise, the LMHC certificate opens the door to many interesting job opportunities.

-*Permission is required to enroll in the Advanced Internship
+*Permission is required to enroll in the advanced internship